C-BORD – Effective Container inspection at BORDer control points

 On 3 custom sites, integrated solutions will be trialled respectively addressing the needs of big seaports, small seaports and mobile land-borders.
 To optimise sustainable impact, C-BORD will actively engage with a large community, will support policy implementation, evolution and start early exploitation planning.

-The project is funded by EU Commission under Horizon 2020 research and innovation programme
+The project is co-funded by EU Commission under Horizon 2020 research and innovation programme

 The C-BORD Consortium is composed of 19 partners from 9 european countries and consists of Legal Persons, Research Institutes, SMEs and Public Bodies.
 The project is expected to last 42 months with a budget of EUR 11.8 million.